 BMW, Daimler aim to cut emissions 20% this year with new electric models

-In a live-streamed event, following the cancellation of this week's Geneva motor show due to the coronavirus epidemic, BMW presented the i4 four-door coupe with a driving range of up to 600 kilometres, one of a number of new electric models it hopes will stimulate demand for battery-driven cars.
+In a live-streamed event, following the cancellation of this week's Geneva motor show due to the coronavirus epidemic, BMW presented the i4 four-door coupe with a driving range of up to 600km, one of a number of new electric models it hopes will stimulate demand for battery-driven cars.

 In a separate webcast, Mercedes-Benz owner Daimler was also bullish about prospects for its growing range of electric cars.